close up of someone's crossed legs balancing a laptop computer in their lap

 Quantitative research focuses on the collection and analysis of data to uncover patterns and quantify problems.
 It helps to answer questions like, for example, how many people have a particular outcome over time, or a response to medical intervention.

 In order to support every child or young person exploring their gender identity or experiencing gender dysphoria to get on a pathway that is appropriate for them as an individual, it is important that we understand the different pathways taken and who might need them.
-The research will aim to do this by tracking the journeys of young people referred to the Gender Identity Development Service (GIDS) at the Tavistock and Portman NHS Foundation Trust through the system to provide a population-level evidence base of the different pathways people take, and their outcomes.
+The research aimed to do this by tracking the journeys of young people referred to the Gender Identity Development Service (GIDS) at the Tavistock and Portman NHS Foundation Trust through the system to provide a population-level evidence base of the different pathways people take, and their outcomes.
+This research required the cooperation of GIDS and the NHS adult gender clinics.

 Click here for more information regarding the quantitative research